 Comfort is key to relaxation.
 If you’re not physically comfortable, you might not be able to achieve the relaxation you’re seeking.

 Air quality is another key element to consider.
-You want good air to breathe, so consider additional air filtration or ionizers, especially if this room will be in the basement.
+You want good air to breathe, so consider additional air filtration or ionizers, especially if your wellness room will be in the basement.

-If you’re concerned about your carbon and chemical footprint, you’ll want to emphasize using natural materials.
-You may feel uncomfortable in a wellness room built from materials that are full of harmful chemicals or unsustainable for the environment.
+If you’re concerned about your carbon and chemical footprint, you’ll want to prioritize using natural materials.
+The last thing you want is to feel uncomfortable in a wellness room built from materials that are full of harmful chemicals or unsustainable for the environment.

 The Most Important Priority: Does the Space Feel Safe to Me?

-If you create a wellness room that feels safe and secure to you, you’re far more likely to use it.
+If you create a wellness room that feels safe and secure to you, you’re far more likely to spend time in it.

 Here’s a simple exercise: Close your eyes, take a deep breath, and envision a space that makes you feel secure.
 What are you doing in the room?
 How does it look?